 Irish on the other hand, is mostly triple distilled, which makes it renowned for its smoothness.
 It is also more likely to be made up of a combination of grains, not just barley.

-The extra distillation probably has the biggest effect on the difference between the flavours of Scotch and Irish Whiskey.
-It gives Irish Whiskey a lighter flavour, and as mentioned before, makes the mouth feel smoother.
+The extra distillation probably has the biggest effect on the difference between the flavors of Scotch and Irish Whiskey.
+It gives Irish Whiskey a lighter flavor, and as mentioned before, makes the mouth feel smoother.

 Of course there are exceptions to these rules, with distilleries such as Auchentoshan in Scotland using triple distillation and Kilbeggan in Ireland using double distillation.

-The use of oak wood is always going to have a big effect on the flavour of the liquid, roughly 70% of the end flavour in fact, and both Ireland and Scotland must use oak casks.
+The use of oak wood is always going to have a big effect on the flavor of the liquid, roughly 70% of the end flavor in fact, and both Ireland and Scotland must use oak casks.

 Further to this, they are also both very likely to use ex-Bourbon or Sherry casks.

-This will of course give the two malts similar flavours, with Bourbon casks imparting a sweeter flavour and Sherry casks encouraging fruity and spicy notes.
+This will of course give the two malts similar flavors, with Bourbon casks imparting a sweeter flavor and Sherry casks encouraging fruity and spicy notes.

 If you’re looking to try Whiskies that might have you questioning if they are Scotch Whisky or Irish Whiskey, then you should try Auchentoshan Scotch which is similar to the Irish Whiskey character as it is triple distilled and often very soft and smooth with a vanilla character too.

-Some of the Teeling single casks are similar to Scotch due to their depth of flavour, their experimental maturation and finishing processes.
-They often have a less-smooth flavour profile than you’d expect from Irish Whiskey.
+Some of the Teeling single casks are similar to Scotch due to their depth of flavor, their experimental maturation and finishing processes.
+They often have a less-smooth flavor profile than you’d expect from Irish Whiskey.
 Dingle Irish Whiskey is proving to be quite a great Whiskey as it has lots of character, not unlike some of the fruitier Scotches.